antoinekoehl/omnilib-ml/README.md

 ## Installation

-Depending on your use case, you can do a package install, or just use the repository as a library (e.g. in a Jupyter notebook).
+Depending on your use case, you can do a package install, or just use the repository as a library (e.g. in a Jupyter/Colab notebook).

 I would recommend creating a new virtual environment for this project, to avoid conflicts with other packages.
 We used `python==3.10.15`